What is the minimum required bandwidth for video calls?

 As a last resort, try rebooting your computer and then starting the Gruveo call again.

-Gruveo is only able to detect microphone issues in modern versions of Chrome, Firefox and Opera.
-If you are using Safari or Internet Explorer, it is still possible that there is a problem with your microphone.
+Gruveo is only able to detect microphone issues in modern versions of Chrome and Firefox.
+If you are using Safari, it is still possible that there is a problem with your microphone.
 Please refer to the question directly above for troubleshooting.

-If you are using Chrome, Firefox or Opera but are not getting the microphone warning, then the issue is probably on the other party’s end.
+If you are using Chrome or Firefox but are not getting the microphone warning, then the issue is probably on the other party's end.
 Please ask them to do the following:

-Please make sure that your microphone or microphone-equipped camera is plugged in as Gruveo won’t allow you to make calls without a mic.
-If the microphone is OK, see if Gruveo has been permanently denied access to your camera and mic in your browser.
-Please check the next question for details.
+Please make sure that your microphone or microphone-equipped camera is plugged in as Gruveo won't allow you to make calls without a mic.
+If the microphone is OK, see if Gruveo or your browser have been permanently denied access to your camera and mic.
+Please check the next two questions for details.

 If you are using a desktop version of Chrome, do this: